Indicted vs Charged What’s the Difference?

 If you are facing a charge or indictment from the federal government or the state of Massachusetts, you should obtain a strong criminal defense attorney right now.
 Whether you have been charged or indicted, you will have the US or state government pursuing a conviction, and you need a strong legal advocate by your side.
 Indictments especially are very serious, and you need an attorney who is very familiar with the indictment process for you to have any chance to escape from the indictment process unscathed.

 Attorney Geoffrey Nathan has many years of success fighting state and federal charges, as well as indictments.
 Attorney Nathan will be best best legal advocate for you during this stressful time.
-For a criminal defense legal consultation, please text him at (617) 905-1433.
+For a Boston Massachusetts criminal defense legal consultation, please text him at (617) 905-1433.

 Need Criminal Defense Help?